A hand holding a small white card with the message 'I can't do it' written on it, while a pair of scissors is cutting through the card.

 In the face of adversity, self-esteem can take a hit.

-We may believe that we aren’t good enough or can’t make it; and the adversity we are experiencing just seems to prove the negative beliefs we have about ourselves even more.
+We may believe that we aren’t good enough or can’t make it, and the adversity we are experiencing seems to prove the negative beliefs we have about ourselves even more.

-When experiencing life challenges, instead of allowing the difficulty to influence your self-esteem negatively, allow yourself to see the lesson inherent in the challenge and let the adversity build yourself up, rather than down.
+When facing life challenges, instead of allowing the difficulty to negatively impact your self-esteem, see the lesson inherent in the challenge and let the adversity build you up, rather than tear you down.

 Start by asking yourself the following questions: